 Initially, for the activity model, the activities were combined prior to kriging.
-This was done for computational expediency as the concept of kriging activity concentration (not using MIK for total activities calculations) was developed.
+This was done for computational expediency as the concept of kriging activity concentration (not using IK\ for total activities calculations) was developed.
 To evaluate the impacts on combining radium and thorium prior to kriging versus kriging the analytes separately and combining the kriged results, a preliminary separate model was developed for comparison using Area 2 data only.
 Based on the modeling workflow presented in the PEP (Parsons 2020), the activity concentrations were subset within the RIM plume and the total activity was calculated.
 No differences in OK variogram parameters were made between the two methodologies, and the autofit function was utilized in both models.
 The difference in total activity values from 0 to 16 feet B2005GS between the two methods (combining analytes and kriging versus kriging analytes separately and then combining) was 1.4%.
 After new data are obtained and incorporated into the model, the following method will be used to develop activity models:

 - Krige each analyte separately, and then combines the kriged data sets for the total activity. - Where there are duplicate soft data values, the duplicates will be evaluated for false positives and potential data collection issues.
-Based on the review, duplicates will either be averaged or the larger value will be selected. - Where there is a hard data point coincident with a soft data, hard data will take precedence.